Do you have a list of recommended hotel/motels in the area and is there RV camping on arena grounds? Yes, see the page “Area Accommodations”.

 Buck also is happy to take questions.
 Sometimes not everyone can hear the question, but be patient and listen to his answer.
 If after he answers, the question is not clear, THEN ask him to repeat it.
 He is also willing to sign autographs/have photos taken at the conclusion of each day.

 Which DVD is best to start with: Buck always recommends starting with the Groundwork DVD.
 This will allow you the fundamentals of horsemanship and enough tools to practice with.
 It is very difficult and frustrating to try to solve a problem by starting in the middle.
+Next up would be the new Snaffle Bit DVD’s.
 Furthermore, all of your learning by the training DVDs should be enriched with a clinic.
 Seeing it in person, up close and watching Buck ride is invaluable to refining your own work.

 May I accompany my participant spouse/daughter/son/mother/father/friend/etc. as a ‘helper/assistant/groom’ and have the audit fee waived?
 Buck has a strict policy: If you are not riding/participating in a class, you are required to pay the fee.
 This eliminates all confusion!